Alex Jones and 'The Game' author Neil Strauss partnering on book

 Neither Jones nor Strauss responded to a request for comment, but the proposal was sent to publishers by Marc Gerald of United Talent Agency who represents Strauss.

-Still, the fact that United Talent Agency -- which represents some of the biggest stars in the world -- has associated itself with a book by Jones is sure to raise eyebrows.
+Still, the fact that an agent with United Talent Agency -- which represents some of the biggest stars in the world -- would associate himself with a book by Jones raised eyebrows.

+After this story was first published, a representative for United Talent Agency told CNN, "UTA does not represent this book."
+A person who works at the agency with knowledge of the situation added that Gerald made the initial outreach to publishers without having consulted the appropriate people internally.
+Through a spokesperson, Gerald declined to comment.

 Jones is the founder of InfoWars, a far-right website known for pushing conspiracy theories.
 While his reputation has been praised by President Trump as "amazing," the radio and television personality is arguably the leading conspiracy theorist in the nation, if not the world.